Last Updated on December 22, 2021 by Oddmund Groette

-We don’t recommend scalping.
-Scalping involves competing with better-equipped traders and institutions, you need to deal with lots of randomness, and you most likely end up both wasting your time and money.
+We don’t recommend scalping when trading.
+Scalping is hard.
+Scalping is a waste of time because it involves competing with better-equipped traders and institutions and you need to deal with lots of randomness and noise in the market.
+Most likely you end up losing money – scalping strategies are rarely profitable.
 There are better opportunities in longer time frames.
 Additionally, backtesting is more difficult the shorter the time frame.

-First, we need to establish a definition of scalping:
+First, we need to establish a definition of scalping in trading:

 Scalping is a trading style that profits from small price changes in any financial instrument, be it for example stocks, oil or forex.
 The time horizon is very short: from just a few seconds up to a maximum of some minutes.
 The main idea is that small profits per trade generate big profits done many times.
 As such, this is a strategy that could be labeled as high-frequency trading.